-It is best to assume that your child will need full braces even after Phase One treatment.
+Many children who need early treatment (phase I) also need phase II (full braces) once all of their teeth erupt.
 The period of time following Phase One treatment is called the “resting period,” during which growth and tooth eruption are closely monitored.
 Throughout this period, parents and patients will be kept informed as to any future treatment recommendations.

 We treat a large number of adult patients.
 Health, happiness and self-esteem are vitally important to adults.
-No patient is “too old” to wear braces!
+No patient is “too old” to straighten his or her teeth!

 Yes.
 A tooth with a crown will move just like a tooth with a simple filling.
 When teeth are missing, orthodontic treatment will aid in the alignment of the remaining teeth so that the space where the teeth are missing can be properly restored.